KetanAtri/DesignPatterns/README.md

     implementation.
 Can lead to a large number of classes as there is a 1:1 relation between product and factory classes. </li>
     <li> Prototype - Useful for classes whose object creation is a costly procedure, or where object creation is not
     possible as instantiation is done externally.
 Should primarily be used with immutable data members otherwise creating deep copy can itself be a costly operation.
 Subclasses may not support cloning which can make code complicated for client. </li>
+    <li> Abstract Factory - Used when sets of object which work together need to be created.
+Implementation-wise it is
+    like an extension of the factory method pattern.
+Note that adding a new product type to the sets will require changes in all the concrete implementations. </li>
 </ul>

 <b> Additional Notes </b>